ingdicath/ingdicath/README.md

 My name is Diana and I'm software engineer in progress.

-I'm from Colombia living in the Netherlands since 2019.
+I'm from Colombia living in the Netherlands.
 - 🌱 I’m currently learning software engineering at [CODAM](https://www.codam.nl/en/).
-- 🏃 Hobbies: Running -> marathoner x 8, looking for [World Marathon Majors](https://www.worldmarathonmajors.com/about/overview/).
+- 🏃 I love sports, specially running.
+I've already run 8 marathons, looking for [World Marathon Majors](https://www.worldmarathonmajors.com/about/overview/).
-- ⚡ I have a bachelor in industrial engineering.
+- ⚡ I have a bachelor's degree in Industrial Engineering.

 - "Life isn't about waiting for the storm to pass.
 It's about learning how to dance in the rain".
 V. Greene